 It was both a place and a space, and as such, it housed people, events, activities and hopefully movements.
-Programming was dynamic and unfolding, and included:
+Programming was dynamic and unfolding, including:

 For specific past projects, please view the menu selections under “What.”
 An archival Facebook page can be viewed here.

-It was located at 412 W Grand Blvd, in a rented 2-story house that the UM had developed into residential space and an art gallery, in collaboration with community partners.
-In 2015, the owner, People’s Community Services, put the house under distress sale.
+It was located at 412 W Grand Blvd, in a rented 2-story building that UM developed into residential space and an art gallery, in collaboration with community partners.
+In 2015, the property owner, People’s Community Services, put the house under distress sale.
 It was purchased by a consultant for the agency who also teaches with the SSW at University of Michigan.
-Although the momentum and foundation of the Boulevard House were leveraged for a new iteration of a “community house,” it is under private ownership and not affiliated with either the UM or the previous project.
+Although the Boulevard House creators’ momentum and foundation were leveraged for a new iteration as a “community house,” it is under private, for-profit ownership and not affiliated with either UM or the previous project.